Texas to Michigan Car Shipping

 Auto Transport from Texas to Michigan

-Shipping a car from Texas to Michigan costs $775-$1100 and takes 1-5 days, covering approximately 1,250 miles through major interstate highways.
+Shipping a car from Texas to Michigan costs between $725-$1,125 and takes 1-5 days, with pricing varying based on distance, vehicle type, and transport method.

 Our Texas & Michigan Customers

-Sherpa Auto Transport offers transparent pricing with our Price Lock Promise, 4.9-star ratings, and comprehensive insurance coverage for your Texas to Michigan shipment.
+Sherpa Auto Transport offers transparent pricing with our Price Lock Promise, a 4.9-star rating from over 8,000 reviews, and BBB A+ accreditation for reliable Texas to Michigan car shipping.

 Factors that Impact Cost

-Distance is the most important cost factor for Texas to Michigan shipping, as the 1,200+ mile journey requires more fuel, driver time, and vehicle wear than shorter routes.
+Distance is the most significant cost factor for Texas-Michigan shipping, with the 1,200-1,500 mile journey requiring higher fuel costs and driver wages compared to shorter regional routes.

 Tips and Tricks to Save